glubbdubdrib/lazygrid/README.rst

 Getting Started
 ---------------

-You can install LazyGrid and with all its dependencies from `PyPI <https://pypi.org/project/lazygrid/>`__:
+You can install LazyGrid along with all its dependencies from `PyPI <https://pypi.org/project/lazygrid/>`__:

 .. code:: bash